SiddheshNayak/c-language/Assembly/README.md

 ## ELF and Binary Inspection

 ELF files contain metadata used for debugging.
-To see the raw data:
+To see the raw binary code:

 ```bash
 riscv64-unknown-elf-objcopy -O binary main.elf main.bin